 On the port side, you may also enjoy our indoor-outdoor loveseat.
 You can watch the world go by from behind a protective window, but still have quick access to the fresh air and the deck for whale watching.

 All cabins have individual climate control, wardrobes and an outside location, with windows for natural light.
 All have ensuites.
+All are ‘outside’ cabins, with windows for natural light.
 For layouts, see below.

 Prince of Wales, Princess Royal

 235 sq. ft., king bed, 3 piece en-suite bathroom